Guglielmo Vicario: Tottenham Hotspur

 On 27 June 2023, Tottenham Hotspur announced the signing of Vicario on a five-year deal.
 Vicario made his debut for Tottenham on 14 August in the club's first match of the 2023–24 Premier League season, starting in an away match against Brentford.
 Vicario kept his first clean sheet for Tottenham in his next match, on 19 August 2023, a 2–0 win against Manchester United.

 Vicario was nominated for Save of the Month in five consecutive months, from August 2023 to December 2023, and again in February 2024.
 On 29 February 2024, Vicario won the Goalkeeper of the Year award at the London Football Awards.
 Following a collision with Savinho during a match between Spurs and Manchester City on 23 November that year, Vicario broke a bone in his ankle; he finished the game despite this, keeping a clean sheet in a 4–0 win.

 After 3 months on the sidelines following this injury, Vicario returned in goal against Manchester United at home on 16 February 2025, keeping a 1–0 clean sheet.

-On 21 May 2025, he starred as one of Tottenham's heroes in the UEFA Europa League Final in San Mames, making some crucial saves against Manchester United and keeping another clean sheet in the process to give the Lilywhites a major trophy after 17 years in an impressive performance.
+On 21 May 2025, he started in the 2025 UEFA Europa League final against Manchester United.
+Tottenham ended up winning the match 1–0 as Vicario kept a clean sheet and won his first professional trophy, as well as Tottenham's first trophy in 17 years.

+During the 2025–26 season, Vicario struggled for form and fitness.
+He did not feature for Tottenham after undergoing hernia surgery in March 2026.
+Antonín Kinský, who played in Vicario's absence, impressed the new manager Roberto De Zerbi with his performance and established himself as the first-choice goalkeeper.

+Loan to Juventus

+On 18 August, Vicario joined Serie A club Juventus on a season-long loan, with the option to make the move permanent for €8 million.

 International career

 Vicario received his first Italy national team call-up in September 2022 as manager Roberto Mancini named him to be part of the squad for the UEFA Nations League games against England and Hungary.

 Vicario made his debut with Italy on 24 March 2024, keeping a clean sheet in a 2–0 win against Ecuador in a friendly match.

-Vicario was named in the provisional Italy squad for UEFA Euro 2024.
+In May 2024, Vicario was named in the provisional Italy squad for UEFA Euro 2024.
+In June, he was included in Italy's final 26-man squad for UEFA Euro 2024, as a back-up goalkeeper to Gianluigi Donnarumma, by manager Luciano Spalletti.
+Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.